 - It’s easy to live in a small space: As an adult, I’ve never lived in a house more than 1500 square feet.
 I can’t imagine ever needing more than that.
 When you don’t make a lot of money, you don’t buy much stuff.
 You learn to be frugal.
 You only buy the stuff you really need.
 That makes it simple to live in a small space.

 - Books and music will keep you sane: Reading and playing music are not expensive hobbies.
 But they’re hobbies that broaden your intellect and intelligence.
 They also keep you busy.
 Music gave me hope and inspiration during the hardest times.
-Reading kept me sane through several years of poverty and my college days.
+Reading kept me sane through several years of poverty and my late-start college days.
 Music and reading are still two of my biggest pastimes.

 From Being Dirt Poor To Purposefully Living With Less